Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem

-In this section we present regular Helmholtz decompositions for vector-valued functions that have zero tangential complements on some edges of a polyhedron.
-Throughout this section we always assume that $G$ is a usual polyhedron with a diameter $O(1)$, and a face means a complete closed face of $G$.
-For convenience, throughout this paper we use the same notation $\r_h$ to denote the standard edge element interpolation operator (if a connected union of some faces and edges of $G$ is involved) or the edge element projector ${\bf R}^1_D$ introduced in \cite{Hiptmair-Pechstein2017} (if a non-connected union of some faces and edges of $G$ is involved).
+In this section we are devoted to the proof of Theorem \ref{teor:helm1}.
+Throughout this section we always assume that $G$ is a usual (simply-connected) polyhedron, and a face means a complete closed face of $G$.
+For convenience, we use the same notation $\r_h$ to denote the standard edge element interpolation operator (if a connected union of some faces and edges of $G$ is involved) or the edge element projector ${\bf R}^1_D$ introduced in \cite{Hiptmair-Pechstein2017} (if a non-connected union of some faces and edges of $G$ is involved).
 Of course, we can always choose $\r_h$ as the projector ${\bf R}^1_D$.